Ayush0415/minor-project-/README.md

 # minor-project-

-Rock paper and scissors in c
+1.Rock paper and scissors in c